← Back to home

 Chief Business Officer

 Five-plus years across AI, cloud, and enterprise go-to-market.
-Spotted the proxy-ring ad economy first-hand while preparing for the GMAT — the origin story of the company.
-Runs Aiseptor's partnerships, platform embedding deals, and enterprise relationships.
+Cornell Tech Startup Studio.
+Runs Aiseptor's partnerships, platform embedding deals, and enterprise relationships, including 3 signed pilots with assessment platforms.

 Advisors